monster010Forks/RESTful/README.md

 # Introducing RESTful!
 A REST based package for CodeIgniter 4.

+_UNDER CURRENT DEVELOPMENT.
+NOT READY FOR PRODUCTION USE!_

 # Synopsis
 A REST based package for CodeIgniter 4 that aims to handle the basics of a REST based API, allowing users to easily